pinax-network/token-api/README.md

 3. Make your changes
 4. Add tests for new functionality
 5. Run the test suite
+6. Add a changeset: `bun run changeset` (required for all PRs)
-6. Submit a pull request
+7. Submit a pull request

+See [Release Process](docs/RELEASING.md) for details on changesets and versioning.

 ## License